Māori Land Court

-The Māori Land Court (Te Kōti Whenua Māori) is the specialist court of record in New Zealand that hears matters relating to Māori land.

-Established in 1865 as the Native Land Court, its purpose was to translate customary communal landholdings into individual titles recognisable under English law.
-This enabled Pākehā to easily purchase Māori land.
-Since the late 20th century, the renamed court has focused on resolving disputes and protecting Māori land interests.
+The Māori Land Court (Te Kooti Whenua Māori) is a specialist court of record in New Zealand designated to hear matters relating to Māori land.
+Established in 1865 as the Native Land Court, its purpose was to convert customary landholdings into individual titles recognised under English law, which enabled private Pākehā settlers, and later the Crown, to easily purchase Māori land.
+Since the late 20th century, the court has focused on resolving disputes and protecting Māori land interests.